-Copy and paste these into the Client ID and Client Secret fields in the Gmail SMTP plugin.
-You should then fill out the rest of the settings.
+Copy and paste these into the Client ID and Client Secret fields in the Post SMTP wizard.
+Then click “Next” and then “Finish.”

 Then back in the Google Developer Console, it is recommended that you add your domain so it is verified.
 Note: You should also have this setup in Google Search Console.

-You will then need to “Grant permission with Google” in the plugin settings.
+You will then need to “Grant permission with Google” and click to allow your Gmail account access.

 Since you verified your domain you shouldn’t see this, but you might get the following error message as Google has recently enhanced their risk assessment for new web applications that request user data.
 Based on this risk assessment, some web applications will require a manual review before users can approve data permissions.
 Until the review is complete, unverified apps will display an “invalid_scope” or some other random error messages when you go to the permissions consent page.